How Much is the Average Raise in America?

 - Accommodation & Food Services: 2.2%

 - Finance & Insurance: 2.2%

 Types of Pay Raises

 Performance-Based Pay Increases: The WorldatWork Salary Budget Survey as reported by the Society for Human Resource Management (SHRM) illustrates the impact that performance has on raises.
-Merit-based pay increases for 2018 are expected to average:
+In 2019, organizations reported average raises of:

 Changing Jobs Boosts Your Pay

-Job switchers earned wage growth well above the average as reported by SHRM according to the Workforce Vitality Report by ADP.
-The report indicates the following major differences between overall wage growth and job switchers’ wage growth in key industries:
+Many job switchers earned wage growth well above the average for their industry, according to the Workforce Vitality Report by ADP.
+The report indicates the following major differences between overall year-over-year wage growth and job switchers’ wage growth in key industries (as of December 2019):

 The Best Ways to Position Yourself for an Above-Average Raise

 What’s the best way to line up the best possible pay raise you can get?

 It’s important to show your employer that you’re a valuable employee and should be paid as such.